article background image

 The purpose of acceptance testing is to run quality assurance methods to determine whether an application or product is as per the requirements.
 It decides to what extent or degree you can accept a product based on end-user needs and approval.
 As such, the formulation phase is dedicated to turning the initial acceptance criteria into a stable version with less ambiguity or flaws.

-Automation phase
+Automation

 The Automation phase automates the process of acceptance tests.
 Here, acceptance tests are automated and then run to determine if the new behaviours are compatible with the system.

-Examples of BDD frameworks
+Examples of Behaviour Driven Development frameworks

 To rightly implement BDD framework, one must be familiar with the BDD tools.
 Below, we discuss three top BDD tools: Cucumber, Gauge and JBehave.